shinshu-alps/rtl8852cu-20240510/README.md

 installation as the directory contains information and scripts that you may need in the future.

-Secure Boot: see FAQ.
+Secure Boot: some information is below but more detailed information is in the FAQ.

 ### Installation Steps

 Note: The installation steps are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
 Support will be provided, on a best effort basis, based on the steps below.
 Another way to word this paragraph is that if you do not follow the below steps for installation, you are your own tech support.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)